linuxmint/doc-user-guide/docs/automount.rst

 Disk application
 ================

-Firstly, open up the *disks* program from your start menu.
+Firstly, open up the *Disks* program from your start menu.

-You will have a lust of drives that are there for you to choose from.
-Choose the one that you want to automount.
+You will have a list of drives that are there for you to choose from.
+Choose the one that you want to auto-mount.

-Nextly, left-click the partition that you want to mount, usually your largest partition.
+Next, left-click the partition that you want to mount, usually your largest partition.
 Click the settings button to pull up "Edit Mount Options".

 .. note::